djmurphy420/ggplot2-transition-guide/README.txt

 This will process the .Rnw file and output a filename.tex file that can be run with pdflatex.
 Very similar to Sweave().

+As shown in the existing code chunk headers, no spaces are allowed between arguments inside a code chunk in knitr.

 The relevant arguments in a code chunk header are:

-fig.width:  actual width of the graphic produced in R fig.height: actual height -----------  "" ----------
+fig.width:  actual width of the graphic produced in R (in inches) fig.height: actual height -----------  "" ---------------------- fig.align:  how the figure should be aligned (left,center,right) out.width:  width of the plot on the printed page
-fig.align:  how the figure should be aligned (left,center,right) out.width:  width of the plot on the printed page fig.show:   how printed figures should be arranged on a page (asis [default], hold, animate)
+                (usually a fraction of the \textwidth or \linewidth) fig.show:   how printed figures should be arranged on a page (asis [default], hold, animate)
                - asis: one plot for each code chunk that produces a plot
                - hold: collates plots until the end, where they are processed as a group